microsoft/appcenter-cli/contributing.md

 ## Building Installers

+This package is published on npmjs.org, using manual steps (to be automated further).
 TBD.
-We'll need builds for a Mac installer, Windows MSI, and at least one format of Linux package, plus be able to push to NPM.
+We'll need builds for a Mac installer, Windows MSI, and at least one format of Linux package.